 Talend Installer allows you to get out-of-the-box Talend solutions that do not require any manual installation.
 However, these solutions are not provided in a production-ready environment as they may require additional configurations or optimizations according to your specific needs.

-For example, you may want to change the H2 database that is embedded by default in Talend Administration Center with your own database (MySQL or Oracle for example).
+For example, you may want to change the MySQL database that is embedded by default in Talend Administration Center with your own database (PostgreSQL or Oracle for example).
 If you do this, you need to install the driver for the relevant database.
 For more information, see Installing database drivers in your Web application server.